 How can I claim?

 Remember to keep your travel and parking receipts and your appointment letter.
-To get a refund you must take these to the General Office located on the ground floor of the University Hospital (close to the main entrance), along with proof that you are receiving benefit (for example, your benefit award letter).
+To get a refund you must take these to either of the General Offices at our hospitals.
+These are located on the ground floor of University Hospital, Coventry (close to the main entrance), or Brookfield House in the Hospital of St Cross, Rugby along with proof that you are receiving benefit (for example, your benefit award letter).
 You can also claim help with travel costs up to 3 months after the date of travel.

 Outside of General Office opening hours you can claim by post if you complete the form HC5(T).
 Copies are available from the General Office, Health Information Centre and Main Reception.

 2. The NHS low income scheme